Please try searching something.

 Volt

-For Full Page checkout, DECTA generates a hosted payment page that directly handles the redirections of your customers to Volt for the credential and payment data collection.
+For Full Page and Payform JS SDK, DECTA offers a hosted payform that directly handles the redirections of your customers to Volt for the credential and payment data collection.
 Please see our API documentation for more information.

 Note that your customers will be able to choose Volt as the payment method only if the currency they are using is EUR.